LaserBoyStudios/Circus-Pals/README.md

 # Features
 * The Cicrus Pals program based on a recreation of the original MaxALERT program by Konnor88
-* Compatibility with Windows 95 or later
+* Compatibility with Windows 95 or later (View dotnet9x for more info)
 * Everyone's favorite ringmaster, Caine!

 # License